Hammy McMillan Jr.: 2012–2017

 Team Brewster had a strong tour season during the 2015–16 season, beginning at the Baden Masters where they lost in the final to Sweden's Niklas Edin.
 They next played in the 2015 GSOC Tour Challenge Tier 2 event where they made it to the semifinals, losing out to Mark Kean.
 The team played in the qualifier for the 2015 European Curling Championships, however, lost in the best-of-three final to the Kyle Smith rink.
 Later on in the season, Team Brewster made two more tour finals at the Dumfries Challenger Series and the Aberdeen International Curling Championship where they lost to Bruce Mouat and David Murdoch respectively.
 The team was successful at the 2016 Scottish Men's Curling Championship, however, only losing one game en route to claiming the championship title.
-This earned them the right to represent Scotland at the 2016 World Men's Curling Championship, McMillan Jr.'s first.
+This earned them the right to represent Scotland at the 2016 World Men's Curling Championship, McMillan's first.
 There, the team finished with a 5–6 round robin record, placing seventh.

 The following season, Team Brewster earned two titles at the 2016 Karuizawa International and the 2017 Perth Masters.
 They were also successful at the European qualifier, defeating Team Murdoch two games to nil to qualify.
 At the 2016 European Curling Championships, the team finished in sixth place with a 4–5 record.
 At the Scottish championship, they were not able to defend their title, losing in the 3 vs. 4 game to Bruce Mouat.
 Team Brewster concluded their season at the 2017 Humpty's Champions Cup where they finished with a 1–3 record.
-After the season, McMillan Jr. left the team to join the new Bruce Mouat rink with third Grant Hardie and second Bobby Lammie.
+After the season, McMillan left the team to join the new Bruce Mouat rink with third Grant Hardie and second Bobby Lammie.